saymrwulf/openssl/notes.md

-2024-12-07T19:43:00 - Quick fix, referencing a known issue from the official repo (openssl) 2024-12-07T01:21:00 - Implementing approach from a new paper read last night (openssl) 2024-12-22T03:31:00 - Implementing approach from a new paper read last night (openssl)
+2024-12-07T19:43:00 - Quick fix, referencing a known issue from the official repo (openssl) 2024-12-07T01:21:00 - Implementing approach from a new paper read last night (openssl) 2024-12-22T03:31:00 - Implementing approach from a new paper read last night (openssl) 2024-12-22T00:43:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)